apache/cassandra-java-driver/README.md

-# Datastax Java Driver for Apache Cassandra®
+# Java Driver for Apache Cassandra®

 *If you're reading this on github.com, please note that this is the readme for the development version and that some features described here might not yet have been released.
-You can find the documentation for the latest version through the [Java driver docs](http://docs.datastax.com/en/developer/java-driver/latest/index.html) or via the release tags, [e.g.
+You can find the documentation for the latest version through the [Java Driver docs](http://docs.datastax.com/en/developer/java-driver/latest/index.html) or via the release tags, [e.g.
 3.10.2](https://github.com/datastax/java-driver/tree/3.10.2).*

-A modern, [feature-rich](manual/) and highly tunable Java client library for Apache Cassandra (2.1+) and using exclusively Cassandra's binary protocol and Cassandra Query Language v3. _Use the [DataStax Enterprise Java driver][dse-driver] for better compatibility and support for DataStax Enterprise._
+A modern, [feature-rich](manual/) and highly tunable Java client library for Apache Cassandra (2.1+) and using exclusively Cassandra's binary protocol and Cassandra Query Language v3. _Use the [DataStax Enterprise Java Driver][dse-driver] for better compatibility and support for DataStax Enterprise._

 **Features:**